AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

   You can use the **[!UICONTROL Detail breakdown]** table to view detailed metrics by connection, dataset, sandbox, and tags.
 Datasets are reported using ids instead of names, as dataset names can be modified during a reporting period.
 Unknown datasets or connections are reported using ids.

   For the months before September 2024, data was collected at the dataset level and is displayed as [!UICONTROL Other datasets] for clarity.
-Starting from September 2024, data is gathered at a granular dataset level, and [!UICONTROL Other datasets] do no longer appear.
+Starting from September 2024, data is gathered at a granular dataset level, and [!UICONTROL Other datasets] no longer appear.

   * To change the breakdown, select a combination for **[!UICONTROL View by]** and **[!UICONTROL Breakdown by]**.